OntimeLengo/ontime-layout/src/components/Form/readme.md

 <h1>Form</h1>

-The form is used to dynamically generate and manage any HTML form.
+The Form is used to dynamically generate and manage any HTML form.

 <h3>Props</h3>